 The HTTP CONNECT request shall not contain any content (i.e. payload).

-3. The Roaming Intermediary shall determine whether to (dis)allow the N32-c connection establishment based on its roaming contractual agreements and the following parameters:
+3. The RI shall determine whether to (dis)allow the N32-c connection establishment based on its roaming contractual agreements and the following parameters:

 - the source PLMN ID or SNPN-ID; and